zcash/zcash/doc/zcoin/rpc-interface.md

   (*FIXME:* Which data?
 The value?
 The timing/block in which it was submitted.
 The recipient address.
 Anything else?)

-``zc-stateless-pour SECRETKEY1 BUCKET1 SECRETKEY2 BUCKET2 ZCDEST1 AMT1 ZCDEST2 AMT2 CLEARDEST CLEARAMT FEE``
+``zc-raw-pour SECRETKEY1 BUCKET1 SECRETKEY2 BUCKET2 ZCDEST1 AMT1 ZCDEST2 AMT2 CLEARDEST CLEARAMT FEE``
 - **Returns:** ``{ "commitment1": <hex>, "commitment2": <hex>,
   "bucketsecret1": <hex>, "bucketsecret2": <hex>, "rawtxn":
   <hex of unsigned txn containing a Pour> }``